BrunoWithoutH/StrideBR/README.md

 # StrideBR

 **StrideBR** is a platform designed to help athletes and sports enthusiasts track and improve their performance over time.
-It allows detailed control of training sessions and activities such as running, cycling, and other sports — providing a full view of each user's progress.
+It allows detailed control of training sessions and activities such as running, cycling, and other sports, providing a full view of each user's progress.

-**Visit the project page:** [https://stridebr.alwaysdata.net](https://stridebr.alwaysdata.net)
+## Access

----
+**Visit the project page at:** [https://stridebr.alwaysdata.net](https://stridebr.alwaysdata.net)

-## ⚙️ Features
+## Features

-### 🏃 Physical activity tracking
+### Physical activity tracking
 Lets you record details such as:

 - Type of activity (running, cycling, etc.)